Exterior Painting Adds Value

-Painted gray homes with white trim is the new trend for sure.
-But did you know that homes with blue (or cool, neutral colors in general) typically sell for $5,400 more than expected in Raleigh, NC.
+Painted gray homes with white trim are the new trend for sure.
+But did you know that homes with blue (or cool, neutral colors in general) typically sell for $5,400 more than expected in Raleigh, NC?

 So, if you’re considering selling your home you may want to get an exterior house painter to paint the front porch ceiling blue??

 While specific trends and styles may easily change with times, the big takeaway here is that a fresh coat of exterior paint may have more of an impact than you think whether your selling in Cary, Raleigh, or Wake Forest, NC.